 Each year we commemorate Law Day on May 1, but do young readers know why?
 This quarter page feature, created in partnership with The Missouri Bar gives background on Law Day, created in 1958, and provides activities for further learning.
 Click HERE to download the feature using CODE: lawday1

 Vote Missouri Series

 Educate your readers, young and old, on the importance of voting in Missouri with this series from MPA and The Missouri Bar.
-"Vote Missouri" offers 8 features, teaching readers the history, requirement and duties of elected offices and voting.
-Click HERE to download the updated features for the 2008 election using CODE: election08
+"Vote Missouri" offers features that teach readers the history, requirement and duties of elected offices and voting.
+Click HERE to download the features appropriate for the current election use CODE: votemo

 Constitution Day Features

 Schools must teach about the Constitution on or around Sept.
 17, Constitution Day each year.
 Missouri Press, in partnership with The Missouri Bar, has created several newspaper features teaching about the Constitution.
-Available are two full pages, one teaching about our founding document (that can stand alone) and a second page filled with classroom activities for all grades; a half-page "Celebrating Our Constitution" feature: and a quarter-page "Happy Birthday to Our Constitution" feature.
+Available are two full pages, one teaching about our founding document (that can stand alone) and a second page filled with classroom activities for all grades; a quiz feature and companion answer feature, half-page "Celebrating Our Constitution" feature: and a quarter-page "Happy Birthday to Our Constitution" feature.
 Click HERE to download the features using the CODE: constitution

 Celebrate Bill of Rights

 Since the ratification of the Bill of Rights December 15, 1789, many lawyers, historians and political scientists have opined that the Bill of Rights is more important than the original Constitution.
 MPA and The Missouri Bar created two features to present various ways that teachers can demonstrate to their students how the Bill of Rights is a living document.
 Click HERE to download both the half-page feature and a quarter-page format.
 CODE: rights